nihk/fivehundredpixels/README.md

 The project has by no means full test coverage, but I have added some to the `photoshowcase` module.
 These use the Espresso API and various other test APIs to simulate different states that the list of photos can find itself in.

-The project will not compile until a `keys.properties` file is added to the root folder, with a valid 500px consumer key in the following format:

-`five_hundred_pixels_api_key = "XXXXXXXXXXXXXXXXXXXXXXXXXX"`